yywwd/N-Gram-Model/README.md

 # N-Gram-Model
+- a big data project Using Hadoop MapReduce
-Realize Word Auto Complete Using N-Gram
+- Realize Word Auto Complete Using N-Gram Model